What is Dental Amalgam?

 Are there any disadvantages to amalgam fillings?

 Disadvantages of amalgam include possible short-term sensitivity to cold after the filling is placed, which is also true of other dental materials.
 The silver-colored filling is not as natural looking as one that is tooth-colored and might be visible when you laugh or talk.
-To prepare the tooth, the dentist may need to remove more tooth structure to accommodate an amalgam filling than for other types of fillings.
+To prepare the tooth, the our dentists may need to remove more tooth structure to accommodate an amalgam filling than for other types of fillings.

 Is dental amalgam safe?